RistomattiP/Website-audit/README.md

 ## Testing

-For testing this plugin you can host WordPress on your own localhost.
+For testing this plugin you can host WordPress on localhost.

 7 step guide for installing WordPress on your localhost: https://www.themeum.com/install-wordpress-localhost/